Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 ## Getting webhook exchanges for a subscription

-In order to know all exchanges done with the `webhookUrl` of a subscription during the last 5 minutes, simply do the following GET request:
+In order to know all exchanges done for a subscription during the last 5 minutes, simply do the following GET request:

 `GET /subscribers/webhook/subscriptions/{subscriptionId}/exchanges`

-The default time window of the retrieved history can be changed with `start` and `end` query params (date-time in ISO 8601 format, eg: 2021-01-10T10:13:32Z).
+The default time window of the retrieved history can be changed with `start` and `end` query params (date-time in ISO 8601 format, eg: 2021-01-10T10:13:32Z):

+`GET /subscribers/webhook/subscriptions/{subscriptionId}/exchanges?start=2021-01-10T10:13:30Z&end=2021-01-10T10:13:32Z`

 ### Webhook exchanges status codes